This docker image provides a Minecraft Server that will automatically download the latest stable,

 docker run -d -p 25565:25565 itzg/minecraft-server

 where the default server port, 25565, will be exposed on your host machine.
 If you want to serve up multiple

 Minecraft servers or just use an alternate port, change the host-side port mapping such as

 will serve your Minecraft server on your host's port 25566 since the

 -p syntax is

 Speaking of multiple servers, it's handy to give your containers explicit names using

 docker run -d -p 25565:25565 --name minecraft-default itzg/minecraft-server

 With that you can easily view the logs, stop, or re-start the container:

-docker logs -f mc ( Ctrl-C to exit logs action ) docker stop mc docker start mc
+docker logs -f minecraft-default ( Ctrl-C to exit logs action ) docker stop minecraft-default docker start minecraft-default